toobutta/Auterity-Dream/docs/MASTER_UNIFIED_EXPANSION_STRATEGY.md

 - Leverage shared templates for scalability and customization.
 - Provide industry-specific insights and pre-configured solutions.
 - Support white-label platform strategy and regional customization.

+### **Platform Expansion: Client Chat Tool & Industry Accelerators**

+- The client chat tool will serve as the central interface for workflow creation, insights, and data management in all regions.
+- Industry accelerators will leverage shared templates and pre-configured solutions for rapid deployment and customization.
+- Expansion efforts will prioritize seamless integration of chat-driven workflow creation and accelerator adoption for each target market.
+- Regional partners will be enabled to deploy white-label versions with integrated chat and accelerator features.